 20. Read Lincoln's Thanksgiving Proclamation

 "Lincoln's Thanksgiving Day Proclamation" of 1863 declared that the fourth Thursday of every November would be the official U.S. holiday of Thanksgiving.
-Hearing these words read would be a fantastic new Thanksgiving Day tradition.
+Hearing these words read out loud would be a fantastic new Thanksgiving Day tradition.
 It's often helpful to look back at history and realize that even if a country or family is going through bad times, there's always something to be thankful for.

-21. Have a Dirty Turkey Gift Exchange
+21. Have a Grubby Turkey Gift Exchange

 - Each person brings one wrapped gift.
 The first guest opens a wrapped gift, and their turn ends.